 As one of our followers here on FighterSweep, you’re probably someone that likes to keep track of the latest news on America’s most advanced fighters–especially the stealthy, badass fifth-generation F-22 and F-35.
 More specifically, you’ve probably been keeping tabs on the development of the F-35–its setbacks, its achievements, and its march toward IOC.
-That also means you may have run across an article that screams, “The F-35 can’t beat the plane it’s replacing in a dogfight!”
+That also means you may have run across a very recent article that screams, “The F-35 can’t beat the plane it’s replacing in a dogfight!”

 As a taxpayer, reading that probably pisses you off.
 After all, the F-35 acquisitions program is one of the most twisted and over-budget jobs programs in the history of the U.S. military.
 It’s late.
 It’s expensive.
 It’s bloated.
 It can’t even fly within twenty-five miles of a thunderstorm because they had to remove lightning protection to save on weight–a requirement for the Marines so they could take off and land vertically in the F-35B.